 I can find no way around the thicket of laws and precedents that effectively allow the Executive Branch of our government to proclaim as perfectly lawful certain actions that seem on their face incompatible with our Constitution and laws, while keeping the reasons for their conclusion a secret.

-Three weeks after Nazir’s death a ‘bullet-riddled‘ body was dumped on the side of a road in South Waziristan.
-The victim was responsible for the deaths of five high-ranking Taliban militants including Maulvi Nazir, according to a note found on the corpse.
+Three weeks after Nazir’s death a ‘bullet-riddled‘ body was dumped by a road in South Waziristan.
+The victim was responsible for the deaths of five high-ranking Taliban militants including Maulvi Nazir, a note found on the corpse claimed.
 The alleged spy was Afghan national Asmatullah Kharoti.
 ‘He presented Nazir and others digital Holy Quran as a gift which were fitted with chips which help US drones strike their targets,’ a Taliban fighter told AFP.
 Kharoti’s body was dumped next to the Ajab Noor Mosque in Wana Rustham Bazaar, where Nazir survived a suicide bombing in December 2012.

 Location: Angor Adda, Wana, South Waziristan